carbon-language/carbon-lang/CODE_OF_CONDUCT.md

 -   Asking for help on [#community-help](https://discord.com/channels/655572317891461132/996113200464543804).
 -   Messsaging a moderator on Discord.
 -   Emailing the conduct team directly.
-[TODO: how?]
+[TODO: needs to be set up.]

 **All reports will be kept confidential.**